 Another way to build authority and use the power of reciprocity is to share content from other experts and influencers in your industry.
 Share helpful videos, relevant infographics, or simply comment on an article or piece of content they released.

-This strategy works particularly well if these influencers or industry experts will be participating in your event in some way.
+This social media promotion strategy works particularly well if these influencers or industry experts will be participating in your event in some way.
 When your followers see the influencers’ valuable content, they’ll be more inclined to attend your event.

 The Art Institute used this strategy to promote an upcoming virtual event they were hosting:

 When applicable, make use of current events and news to spread your message.
 Your event, its participants, and its activities often relate to specific things happening in the industry.

 When you time your messages to specific moments, it helps you ride the trend of the moment while also associating your brand name with the buzz that moment creates.

 Cull through every asset you have from previous events and put together some of the most memorable into a highlight reel.
 Post these as stories or short video clips on your social media channels with information about the upcoming event.

 When your followers see how good your past events have been, it will make them more inclined to attend upcoming events.